Portable computer: Atari STacy

 Originally announced in 1987, the Atari STacy was released to the public in December 1989 and was one of the first laptop-like portables.

-Apple Macintosh
+Apple Macintosh Portable

 Apple Inc. introduced and released the Macintosh Portable in 1989, though this device came with a battery, which added to its substantial weight.
 The Portable has features similar to the Atari STacy, include integrated trackball and clamshell case.

 IBM PS/2 Portable

 After release of IBM PC Convertible in 1986, IBM still produced classic portable computers, include released in 1989 PS/2 P70 (with upgrade in 1990 to P75), and IBM produce portables for up to release of PS/2 Note and PS/55note notebook lines.

 Modern portables

+Freelance journalist David Kline wrote in 1983 that portable computers like his Osborne 1 had "radically transformed my work [and] begun to radically reshape the entire field of journalism", but predicted that such luggables ("Like Neanderthal man ... a species without a future") would be replaced by laptops.
 In today's world of laptops, smart phones, and tablets, portable computers have evolved and are now mostly used for industrial, commercial or military applications.